TempAqua/TempAqua_App/doc/USAGE.md

-## Processing scripts
+## Step 5 : Data processing / achariving

+### Archive the survey data

-We developed a set of scripts to automate the data collection process.
+> We developed a set of scripts to automate the data collection process.
 These scripts are located in the `/qgis/` folder.
 The following sections describe how to use these scripts.
 Installation process can be found [here](INSTALLATION.md).

-### TempAqua_archiving.py

 This script performs the following actions: